uhafner/warnings-ng-plugin-devenv/README.md

 ### Installation Steps

-1. Clone the Warnings plugin modules using the script `clone-repos.sh`.
+1. Clone and build the plugin modules using the script `clone-repos.sh`.
+You must wait until the build succeeds before opening IntelliJ, otherwise IntelliJ will not find all generated classes.
+First time Maven users need to wait a couple of minutes until all dependencies have been downloaded from Maven central.
 2. Import the project into Intellij:
     1. Start IntelliJ
     2. Select Open...
     3. Select the folder `warnings-ng-plugin-devenv`
     4. When IntelliJ asks : *Maven projects need to be imported* select *Enable Auto-Import*.
+    5. When IntelliJ asks : *Trust And Open Maven project* select *Trust Project* (see [IntelliJ Online Help](https://www.jetbrains.com/help/idea/project-security.html))
-3. Run the Test Launchers in IntelliJ for analysis-model, forensics-api, git-forensics, and warnings-ng.
+3. Run the Test Launchers in IntelliJ for analysis-model, code-covarege-api, forensics-api, git-forensics, and warnings-ng.
 4. Start Jenkins with `jenkins.sh`.
+This command builds the Jenkins Docker image, downloads all registered plugins and initializes the Jenkins workspace with some jobs.
+This requires some minutes as well.
 5. Login to Jenkins at: http://localhost:8080/
 6. Use the following credentials:
     - User: admin